Creating a Conda package for a project with Fortran and Python code

 If you plan to distribute your package or upload to somewhere like GitHub, then you will want to provide at least README and LICENSE files too.

-The Fortran code
+The Fortran code Link to heading

 The goal of the Fortran code is to calculate a curve based on the standard quadratic equation: